woojiahao/blog/content/post/odd-hound.md

 - Selenium
 - PhantomJS

-subtitle: "In this installment of Open-source Deep Dive, I wander into the jaws of Hound - a browser automation and integration testing library written in Elixir.
+description: "In this installment of Open-source Deep Dive, I wander into the jaws of Hound - a browser automation and integration testing library written in Elixir.
 I explore the underlying concept of browser automation and explain how browser automation can be achieved.
 I also look at the ways in which Hound leverages existing browser automation technologies to build a seamless experience for developers to build integration tests for the web and how they use